DataCorrupted/peter-site/content/post/homeward.md

 If Shanghai doesn't work because I cannot eat what I used to, how about my birthplace, [Taizhou](https://en.wikipedia.org/wiki/Taizhou,_Jiangsu)?
 Actually, my train is heading Taizhou as I write.
 I like the place, every time I got to introduce her I would do it with pride.
-Maybe that's what belonging feels like.
+Maybe that's what belonging feels.

 But I couldn't stay.
 After all, it's just a small town in the middle of Jiangsu that no one really cares.